LITA / LSSI Minority Scholarship in Library and Information Technology

 - Brenda Bridgett Carrillo, San Jose State University, 2012

-- Elizabeth Tham, University at Urbana- Champaign, 2013
+- Elizabeth Tham, University of Illinois at Urbana- Champaign, 2013

 Visit the LITA Awards & Scholarships page for information on additional LITA scholarships.